adelabdelgawad/AsyncSpeedTest/README.md

 - **Contributing**: Encouragement for contributions.
 - **License**: Information about the project's license.
 - **Contact**: Your GitHub profile and email for further contact.

-Replace `yourusername` and `tech.adel87@gmail.com` with your actual GitHub username and email address.
-This `README.md` will provide clear and attractive documentation for your project.